nalbarr/portfolio/docs/areas.md

 ## Where do I think AI, Cloud, and all of it is going?

-Today,  I am fully aligned with Andrew Ng's data-centric AI (DCAI) near term *but* Fei Fei Lei's human-centric AI philosophy of where AI, ML, and DL are today.
-So, Data-centric and pragmatic in the short term with strong alignment for empathy, trust and ethics in the long term.
+Today,  I am aligned with Andrew Ng's data-centric AI (DCAI) near term *but* feel Fei Fei Lei's human-centric AI (HCAI) philosophy needs even more focus today.
+DCAI is evolving fast a best practice but HCAI holds great opportunity are addressing empathy, trust and ethics which will be mandatory for long term success.
+We are still very much in Narrow AI as many of the innovations are task specific still.

 My crystal ball?
 Something like:
-> Data-centric AI (DCAI) -> Human-centered AI (HCAI) + Narrow AI -> Geometric AI extends Narrow AI ->  -> Connected, Informed Interfaces powered by Quantum ML
+> Data-centric AI (DCAI) -> Human-centered AI (HCAI) + Narrow AI -> Narrow AI extended by Geometric AI (richer representations) ->  (Early) Broad AI -> Connected, Informed Human-computer interaction (HCI) with integrated tasks powered by Quantum ML

 The AI landscape is moving fast.
 In the medium term and a more disruptive future - I think Classic to Quantum ML is where a lot of convergence will eventually lead.
 Main stream and laggards will continue to migrate workloads incrementally to the Cloud.
 However, *Big tech* is already innovating beyond mainstream supervised learning.
 Meta (e.g., LeCunn) and others (e.g., Bengio) continue to refine self supervised learning (SSL) at scale.